MixinNetwork/mvm.dev/src/registry/debug.md

 # Debug

-## Browser Logs
+## Blockchain Browser Logs

 You will find `ProcessCalled` event in a transaction log if `memo` is encoded correctly.
-That is to say that it is probably the cause of `memo` if contract execution failed and there's no `ProcessCalled` event in the log.
+That is to say that it is probably the cause of `memo` if a contract does not execute and there's no `ProcessCalled` event in the log.

-The contract execution successes when `result` is `true` in `ProcessCalled` event, and `output` is the result of contract.
+When contract execution successes, `result` is `true` in `ProcessCalled` event, and `output` is the result of contract.

-The contract execution fails when `result` is `false` in `ProcessCalled` event, and `output` is error, which you parse through `xxd`.
+When contract execution fails, `result` is `false` in `ProcessCalled` event, and `output` is the error, which you could parse through `xxd`.

 example：